aarondl/dbm/README.md

 ## Connect from Client application

-The package config (github.com/aarondl/dbm/config) allows a Go client to load the configuration and generate DSN strings easily to connect to a configured database instance.
+The config package (github.com/aarondl/dbm/config) allows a Go client to load the configuration used by dbm and generate DSN strings to connect to a configured database instance.

 Config file: